Okapi Wildlife Reserve, Democratic Republic of the Congo: What to pack, what to wear, and when to go [2023]

 January

-If you go to Okapi Wildlife Reserve in January, you will notice that it is extremely warm.
-Expect it to rain a bit less than half of the time.
+If you go to Okapi Wildlife Reserve in January, you will notice that it is hot.
+Expect it to rain 5-10 days this month.
 Average temperatures (including nighttime) are in the 70s F (mid 20s C).

 What to wear/what to pack: